keksgauner/Minecraft-DiscordConsole/README.md

 - And install the Coresystem: [https://github.com/Kleckzz/KleckzzCoreSystem](KleckzzCoreSystem)
   this is a dependency
 - Restart your servers to get the config
 - Setup on the Bukkit/Spigot/Paper Server the server.yml.
-You have to insert your discord token and set this enabled true
+- You have to insert your discord token, channel id and set this enabled true
 - Restart again and look in the console if more needed

 ## Proxy | and Bukkit/Spigot/Paper Server